MoonWalker440/Music-Megathread/README.md

 - [Satunes](https://github.com/antoinepirlot/Satunes) - Modern MP3 Player to listen your local music files on Android Lollipop 5.1.1+ & compatible with Android Auto.

 - [Phocid](https://github.com/tjysunset/phocid) - A modern offline music player with familiar designs.

+- [Rune](https://github.com/Losses/rune) - Rune Player is a music player that offers audio analysis and recommendation features.
+It introduces a new, modern music management paradigm to enhance your experience with cross-platform support.

 ## ➤ Audio Thread